-Departments (word counts are estimates and are extremely flexible)
+Word counts are estimates and are extremely flexible.

-At the moment we do not pay guest contributors, but we hope we can provide compensation in the near future.
-For now, know that you’re sharing what you know with a network of other women in higher education to help make a difference.
-You're adding to your CV.
-You're building a national reputation as an expert.
-You're calling attention to a problem that may also exist on other campuses.
+We pay $150 per guest contribution.
+But in addition to monetary compensation, know that when you write for WIHE you’re sharing what you know with a network of other women in higher education to help make a difference.
+You’re adding to your CV.
+You’re building a national reputation as an expert.
+You’re calling attention to a problem that may also exist on other campuses.

 The Next Step

 Contact Editor Liana Silva-Ford at email@example.com to discuss what you have in mind and to query whether it would fit with the newsletter’s editorial perspective.
 Best if you do it before you write it, but subscribers and others familiar with the publication are welcome to ignore that step.